- Create a client for the website so that it can resolve flags.

 Add attribute criterion

-plan as field name with type string and click Add.user-test-id is eligible for the
+plan as field name with type string and click Add.Set the inclusion rule to be plan is employee

 individual targeting rule, Confidence evaluates eligibility for the second rule for everyone